aaatishphadte/TeknorixJobPortal/README.md

 run the project as all the migrations are already created and Data is added using Database Seeding

 Kindly Test the Endpoints For the desired output
+    Database Used MSSQL
+    You can Use SSMS for DB-Mnagement

+    MUST HAVE Installed MSSQLSERVER INSTALLED